naecoyes/mitmproxy-llm-adapter/README_en.md

-# mitmproxy-llm-adapter
+# LLM API Adapter

-A mitmproxy-based adapter that redirects OpenAI API calls to local LLM services with model name translation
+A mitmproxy-based adapter that intercepts OpenAI API requests and forwards them to local LLM services like Ollama, with model name translation.

 ## Quick Start